Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: Introduction

 \section{Introduction}

-One of the key bottlenecks in modern machine learning is the annotation of datasets.
+A key bottleneck in modern machine learning is the annotation of datasets.
 While advances in technology have significantly increased the ability of computers to collect large amounts of unlabeled data, supervised learning requires annotation of this data.
 For example, in classification tasks, this annotation typically requires human experts to provide labels for the true class of each example.
 The effort and cost of this labeling process is often prohibitive for many applications.
 In this paper, we introduce a scheme for acquisition of labeled examples that is able to infer high-quality labels with limited labeling budgets.
-Our approach builds a hierarchy of data subsets via \emph{greedy split and label exploration} (GSAL).
+Our approach builds a hierarchy of data subsets via \emph{bounded expectation of label assignment} (\algo).

 Schemes that acquire high-quality labels with lower cost can therefore have tremendous impact on the applicability of machine learning.
-In settings where there is a limited budget for annotation, tools are needed to identify which examples would be most informative to label.
+In settings with a limited budget for annotation, tools are needed to identify which examples would be most informative to label.
 Such tools need to balance introduction of bias and coverage of the example space.
 For example, in datasets where different classes have nonuniform proportions, it can be important to ensure coverage of underrepresented classes while avoiding wasteful oversampling of overrepresented classes.

 Random sampling introduces no bias, but it can provide a poor representation of the data space when the budget is low.
 Random sampling has difficulty finding examples in rare classes or in sparse regions of the input space.
 On the other hand, active learning approaches \citep{cohn1996active} aim to acquire labels for data most useful for training specific model families.
 This goal can introduce significant bias \citep{beygelzimer2009importance}.
 For example, methods such as uncertainty sampling prefer labeling points close to a model's decision boundary, so the distribution of labeled points will be highly dependent on the model family being trained.
 The acquired labels may not be as useful for training other model families.